anonymous-paper1693/HypeMed/README.md

 Below is a guide on how to use the scripts.
 Before processing, please change the `'pathtomimic'` in `HypeMed.py` to the real path.

+Please download **drug-DDI.csv**, which a large file, containing the drug DDI information.
+Please put it in `data`.
+The file could be downloaded from https://drive.google.com/file/d/1mnPc0O0ztz0fkv3HF-dpmBb8PLWsEoDz/view?usp=sharing

 ```bash
 # Data Processing.
 python data/processing.py # MIMIC-III